ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

 A gossip transport is responsible for sending and receiving gossip messages over a specific protocol, like HTTP or XMPP.

+The way a transport uses its external protocol to convey gossip messages is specified by the transport itself and out of scope for this document.

 A transport registers with a gossip service, either by being compiled into the service, being dynamically loaded into it or by connecting to it over a socket endpoint, local or remote.
 In the case of a